 Copyright: This site links to publisher websites for journal articles and other publications; some of these are open access and can then be viewed in full, but most are protected by the publisher's copyright.
 We are, however, in the process of gaining more comprehensive journal access to selected publications in order that they will be accessible through this website.
 We have provided a full bibliography and acknowledged all publication sources and authors, where known.
 Standard copyright and intellectual property rights have been complied with in sharing such evidence on this site and you should continue to comply with these laws.

-Following negotiations to date, Cambridge University Press, responsible for the promotion of Journal of Child Language, have kindly allowed *full text access* to a collection of papers for a trial period, until 30th June 2013.
-These articles can only be accessed through weblink: http://journals.cambridge.org/CMAccess and the level of interest will determine future access.
+Journal of Child Language - following negotiations to date, Cambridge University Press, responsible for the promotion of Journal of Child Language, have kindly allowed *full text access* to a collection of papers for a trial period, until 30th June 2013.
+These articles can only be accessed through weblink: journals.cambridge.org/CMAccess and the level of interest will determine future access.

 Please note that appropriate care has been taken to ensure that all information included in this database is accurate.
 Content includes published work reflecting the perspectives of many different authors/editors and any opinions expressed may not reflect the opinions of Communication Matters.
 We would be pleased if you contact us as soon as possible if you find any information which you believe to be inaccurate or offensive.
 Thank you.